absolute-quantum/cats-blender-plugin/README.md

   - Removed "Fix Full Body Tracking" option
     - It is no longer needed for VrChat
     - The button to add/remove the fix is still available in Model Options
-  - Improved Hips placement for better general movement
+  - Improved Hips placement as recommended by VRChat
   - Legs are now getting bend forward very slightly if they are completely straight
   - Fixed a bug which could sometimes delete bones unintentionally
 - **Model**: